To be eligible to apply for funding through The Digital Restart Fund, your project must fall into one of the following four categories:

-- Business as usual technology run costs
+- Projects focused on business-as-usual technology run costs

 - Projects already fully funded by other funding sources

-- Operating technology (e.g. card scanners, magnetic resonance imaging, signals)
+- Operating technology (e.g., card scanners, magnetic resonance imaging, signals)